MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/New-MgBetaSecurityCaseEdiscoveryCaseCustodian.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Security-help.xml Module Name: Microsoft.Graph.Beta.Security online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.security/new-mgbetasecuritycaseediscoverycasecustodian
 schema: 2.0.0
-ms.prod: ediscovery
 ---

 # New-MgBetaSecurityCaseEdiscoveryCaseCustodian

 ## SYNOPSIS
-Create a new ediscoveryCustodian object.After the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.
+Create a new ediscoveryCustodian object.\nAfter the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgSecurityCaseEdiscoveryCaseCustodian](/powershell/module/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseCustodian?view=graph-powershell-1.0)

 ## SYNTAX